-- 8. Summary of Proposed Council Tax and Revenue & Capital Budgets 2015/16 - A revenue budget of £269.0 m for policing and crime reduction; - Provision for increases in pay and prices of £4.45m; - Budget pressures of £1.67m to reflect the full year effect of changes in the current year, mainly relating to increases in national police services' charges, contract increases and the uplift of injury pensions in line with CPI; - An increase in revenue costs of £2.2m to support capital investment in buildings, vehicles and new technology; - Budget savings of £16.2m in 2015/16; - Capital investment in buildings, vehicles and new technology of £11.7m; - The use of £9.2m from the Commissioner's reserves to support capital investment and phase budget savings to minimise the impact on frontline policing; and - Acceptance of the increase in council tax of 1.99%.
+- 1 Summary of Proposed Council Tax and Revenue & Capital Budgets 2015/16 - A revenue budget of £269.0 for policing and crime reduction; - Provision for increases in pay and prices of £4.4m; and budget pressures of £1.7m, mainly relating to increases in national police services' charges, contract increases and the uplift of injury pensions in line with CPI; - An increase in revenue costs of £0.7m to support capital investment in buildings, vehicles and new technology and £1.5m increase in capital financing costs - Budget savings of £16.2m in 2015/16. - Capital investment in buildings, vehicles and new technology of £11.93m; - The use of £9.2m from the Commissioner's reserves to support capital investment and phase budget savings to minimise the impact on frontline policing; and - Agree an increase of 1.99% on council tax in 2015/16 to generate an additional £0.6m income.